mathintocode/blog/_posts/2019-04-09-Interpolation-via-cubic-spline.md

 <img alt="Interpolation" src="/blog/img/interpolation_1.png">

 <div style="text-align: justify">Whenever one has a set of discrete data points given by sampling or experimentation, they correspond to the values of a certain function.
-Since we don't know the complete set of values, one needs to <b>interpolate</b> in order to estimate the value of the function between the known data.</div>
+Since we don't know the complete set of values, one needs to <b>interpolate</b> in order to estimate the value of the function between the known data.
+For this, it is required a spline which is a sectioned polynomial of order $k$ differentiable $k-1$ in $[a,b]$: $S(x) \in C^(k-1)[a,b]$</div>

 {% highlight julia linenos %}